The Revillagigedo Archipelago

 At about 40′ there are large caves where groups of whitetip sharks can be found sleeping most of the time.
 Depending on the current, its possible to swim around the pinnacle several times in the course of one dive.
 Other times divers prefer to just hang out in one area and watch the pelagics swim by.

-Guests have spotted schools of hammerheads, whitetip sharks, Galapagos sharks, silky sharks, giant manta rays, dolphins, an occasional whaleshark and even humpback whales enroute to Alaska.
+Guests commonly encounter schools of hammerheads, whitetip sharks, Galapagos sharks, silky sharks, giant manta rays, dolphins, an occasional whaleshark and even humpback whales visiting from Alaska.

 Seasons & Conditions